confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

 ---
 seo:
   title: Build Customer Loyalty Schemes
-  description: This recipe tracks customers' purchasing patterns, generating tailored rewards for a loyalty scheme.
+  description: This ksqlDB recipe tracks customer purchasing patterns to generate tailored rewards for a loyalty scheme.
 ---

-# Build Customer Loyalty Schemes
+# Build customer loyalty schemes

 Customer loyalty schemes are everywhere in retail, even if it's just as simple as, "Get 10 stamps on this card and we'll give you a free coffee."
-Let's level-up our marketing strategy and take a look at how we can build some increasingly-sophisticated reward schemes:
+Let's level up our marketing strategy and take a look at how we can build some increasingly sophisticated reward schemes:

-  * A simple, "the more you buy, the bigger your discount," scheme.
+  * A simple "the more you buy, the bigger your discount" scheme
-  * An online version of the coffeeshop's, "Buy N, get 1 free," recurring discount.
+  * An online version of the coffee shop's recurring "buy N, get one free" discount
-  * A customizable program that looks at individual customers' behaviour and offers tailored rewards.
+  * A customizable program that looks at individual customer behavior and offers tailored rewards

-We'll start by setting up an environment and some data to work with, then see how to make the raw sales data support our marketing schemes...
+We'll start by setting up an environment and some data to work with, then see how to make the raw sales data support our marketing schemes.

-### Setup your Environment
+### Set up your environment

 --8<-- "docs/shared/ccloud_setup.md"